Mary Morris (writer)

-Mary Morris (born May 14, 1947 in Chicago) is an American author and a professor at Sarah Lawrence College.
+Mary Morris (born May 14, 1947) is an American author and a professor at Sarah Lawrence College.
 Morris published her first book, a collection of short stories, entitled Vanishing Animals & Other Stories, in 1979 at the age of thirty-two and was awarded the Rome Prize in Literature by the American Academy and Institute of Arts and Letters.
 She has gone on to publish numerous collections of short stories, novels, and travel memoirs.
 She has also edited with her husband, the author Larry O'Connor, an anthology of women's travel literature, entitled Maiden Voyages, subsequently published as The Virago Book of Women Travellers.
 Her recent novel The Jazz Palace has been awarded the 2016 Anisfield-Wolf Award in fiction.
 This award goes to work that addresses issues of cultural diversity and racism in America.

 Early life

-Morris was born to Sol Morris (a businessman who was a partner in his brother's architectural and engineering firm) and Rosalie Morris (a homemaker, but with a degree in fashion from the Art Institute of Chicago).
+Morris was born in Chicago, Illinois to Sol Morris (a businessman who was a partner in his brother's architectural and engineering firm) and Rosalie Morris (a homemaker, but with a degree in fashion from the Art Institute of Chicago).
 They married quite late and were often mistaken for Mary's grandparents.
 She was raised on the North Shore of Lake Michigan in the suburb of Highland Park in Chicago, Illinois.
 At the time she was growing up, Highland Park was woodland and, as a child, she roamed its ravines and wandered its waterfront.
 Her earliest short stories are derived from these memories.
 She often rode horses through cornfields not far from her house.
 When she was sixteen, she rode a horse across Adlai Stevenson's front yard and he came out and waved.
 After a fairly rural childhood, she went east to attend Tufts College.
 Her junior year abroad in Paris in 1968 was also very informative for her writing.
 After college she worked at the Beacon Press for a few years, began graduate school at Harvard, but soon transferred to Columbia University in New York City where she did the bulk of her graduate work and began writing stories.

 Though Morris never returned to the Midwest for very long, she often writes about the region and its tug.
 Many of her short stories and her early novels have been set in an imaginary town called Winona along the banks of Lake Michigan.
 While Morris is known for her numerous travel articles and memoirs set in far-off places, her roots remain in the Midwest.
 Morris likes the fact that there is more magnetism around the shores of Lake Michigan than the North Pole.
 She feels drawn there and has an affinity for Midwestern writers such as Willa Cather and Mark Twain who wrote their stories of the Middle West from afar.
 She now lives in Brooklyn, New York with her husband and daughter and teaches writing at Sarah Lawrence College.